 It means that each year there’ll be higher numbers of animals finding homes.
 It’s because of awareness being raised about this crucial issue.

-In this guide, we’ll give you a range of interesting animal adoption statistics and facts, including:
+In this guide, we’ll give you a range of interesting animal adoption statistics and facts.

-The 10 Most Common UK Pet Adoption Statistics & Facts
+The 10 UK Pet Adoption Statistics & Facts

 - Adopting a dog could save you up to £364 over buying from a breeder.